Library Fact Sheets

-The 87th Flying Training Ssquadron's lineage goes back to the 87th Aero Squadron which was active in 1917 and 1918.
-The squadron was designated as the 87th Aero Squadron and organized on 18 August 1917.
-Active time was very short as the unit was redesignated Squadron B, Park Field, on 25 July 1918.
+The 87th Flying Training Squadron's lineage goes back to the 87th Aero Squadron, which was active between 1917 and 1918.
+The 87th Aero Squadron was organized on Aug.
+18, 1917 and was active for a very short time before being designated Squadron B, Park Field, on July 25, 1918.

-The unit was reconstituted and consolidated with the 87th Pursuit Squadron on 1 December 1936.
-The Pursuit Squadron was constituted on 19 February 1935, organized 1 March, and then inactivated for the consolidation.
-The combined unit was then demobilized on 1 January 1938.
+The unit was reconstituted and consolidated with the 87th Pursuit Squadron on Dec.
+1, 1936.
+The squadron was constituted on Feb.
+19, 1935, organized March 1, and then inactivated for the consolidation.
+The combined unit was then demobilized on Jan.
+1, 1938.

 In 1944 the 87th converted to the P-47 Thunderbolt and pressed the Axis forces up the Italian peninsula following their dynamic support at the invasions of Sicily and Anzio.
-The end of World War II found the 87th moving from Southern France to Austria where deactivation occured in 1947.
-For its part in the European Theater the 87th was awarded ten campaign streamers for Egypt-Libya; Tunisia; Sicily; Naples-Foggia; Anzio; Rome-Arno; Southern France; North Apennines; Po Valley; and Air Combat, EAME Theater.
+The end of World War II found the 87th moving from Southern France to Austria where deactivation occurred in 1947.
+For its part in the European Theater the 87th was awarded 10 campaign streamers for Egypt-Libya; Tunisia; Sicily; Naples-Foggia; Anzio; Rome-Arno; Southern France; North Apennines; Po Valley; and Air Combat, European-African-Middle Eastern Theater.
 It also received two unit citations, one for North Africa and Sicily (Mar-Aug 1943), and the second for Italy (16-20 April 1945).
-Inactivation occurred at Langley Field on 15 July 1947.
+Inactivation occurred at Langley Field, Virginia on July 15, 1947.

-On 1 November 1952, the 87th was reactivated and served at Sioux City, Iowa, flying the P-51 Mustang.
+On Nov.
+1, 1952, the 87th was reactivated and served at Sioux City, Iowa, flying the P-51 Mustang.
 It was here they picked up their first jet aircraft, the F-86D Sabre in 1953.
-In December 1954, the 87th moved to Bentwaters, England, and deactivated in September 1955.
+In December 1954, the 87th moved to Royal Air Force Station Bentwaters, England, and deactivated in September 1955.

-In 1956, the 87th was reactivated as a part of the Aerospace Defence Command at Lockborne Air Force Base, Ohio, still flying the F86D Sabre.
-While still at Lockborne Air Force Base, the 87th was reequiped with the F-102 Delta Dagger in 1958 and continued to fulfill its alert committment.
+In 1956, the 87th was reactivated as a part of the Aerospace Defense Command at Lockbourne Air Force Base, Ohio, flying the F86D.
+While still at Lockbourne Air Force Base, the 87th was reequipped with the F-102 Delta Dagger in 1958 and continued to fulfill its alert commitment.
 In 1960, the F-101 Voodoo became the primary aircraft of the squadron until deactivation in June 1968.

-Actual deactivation was short-lived as the 11th FIS at Duluth IAP, Minnesota, was redesignated the 87th FIS in October 1969, and the front line of defense became the F-106 Delta Dart.
-A new and varied mission filled the 87th Fighter Interceptor Squadron operational role as a worldwide deployment capability expanded it's horizons.
-The 87th utilized air refueling capabilities and the much greater range of the F-106 to fulfill alert committments in the Alaska Region.
+Actual deactivation was short-lived as the 11th Fighter Interceptor Squadron at Duluth International Airport, Minnesota, was designated the 87th FIS in October 1969, and flew the F-106 Delta Dart.
+The 87th utilized air refueling capabilities and the much greater range of the F-106 to fulfill alert commitments in the Alaska Region.
 An outstanding record of reliability in cold weather operations became the standard of 87th excellence.
-In addition, the 87th established the reputation in 1968-1970 as the "Flyingest F-106 Squadron in Air Defense Command" with over 725 hours of F-106 time logged in February 1969.
-Every pilot averaged over 35 hours for the month.
+In addition, the 87th earned the moniker the "Flyingest F-106 Squadron in Air Defense Command" with over 725 hours of F-106 time logged in February 1969.
+Every pilot averaged more than 35 hours each month.